Are you increasingly spending more time creating and managing punchlists?

 Ideally, only items that relate to a particular individual should be sent to that individual so they don’t have to hunt around for the things they need to work on.

 Your punch list should not be cryptic.
 The more clearly you illustrate the problem at hand, the more likely the issues will be fixed the first time.

 Marked up photos and good notes are really helpful.
 That way, you will not be getting calls or needing to set up meetings to explain what you meant.

 Individuals should be able to reply back to you when their punch items have been corrected.

 Once again, pictures and good notes are helpful.
 Seeing pictures of corrected work makes it possible for you to confirm that work is ready for re-inspection without going onsite only to find that not all items have been addressed.

 It’s all about your process.
 If you can add punch items to your inspections, clearly communicate the punch items and receive clear communications back when items are completed, you’ll spend a lot less time creating and managing punch lists and quality control will improve.

-If you want to learn more about using software to create, email and manage your punchlists, visit FTQ360.com and see how FTQ360 Inspection and Punch List Software will improve your construction teams punch list process.
+If you want to learn more about using software to create, email and manage your punchlists, and see how FTQ360 Inspection and Punch List Software will improve your construction teams punch list process then book a demo.